Surface Phone Release Date Delayed, Foldable Windows Phone To Launch In 2017?

 The 2-in-1 device is big enough to move the release date of the Surface Phone, which might not appear until 2019.
 The launch will allow Microsoft to continue working on a flagship killer while maintaining a big presence in the mobile industry.

 It is not unknown that the Windows Phone is struggling.
-Many pinned their hopes on the Surface Phone, but seeing that it will not be revealed anytime soon, fans are now more curious about the said foldable device.
+Many pinned their hopes on the Surface Phone, but seeing that it will not be revealed anytime soon, fans are now more curious about the foldable device.

 Other indications that a release of a Windows foldable phone is happening soon are the planned reveals of a similar technology by Korean smartphone makers LG and Samsung.
 It is rumored that both companies are thinking of launching foldable devices this year, so Microsoft may be planning to get in the competition early as well.

-However, these are all rumors of now.
+However, these are all rumors as of now.
 CEO Satya Nadella has been quiet about the company’s future plans, leaving fans in the dark.
 Patents are not good sources of information either since a handful of filings do not ever make it to the final product.
 Still, they are indicators of what the tech giant is currently working on.

 It is also possible that the company is saving this technology for the Surface Phone.
 Microsoft has always taken a different approach when it comes to Surface devices.
 The tablet and laptop with the brand are more than what is perceived as both devices have two functions.
 A phone that can also function differently (in this case, a tablet) is only expected.